 Your website is the exact same way.

-In the following guide, we’re going to show you what you should do to ensure that your website not only stays alive, but also actively works on your behalf long after launch.
+We’re going to show you what you should do to ensure that your website not only stays alive but also actively works on your behalf long after launch.

 What Do You Do with Your Website Now?

 Your live website will now serve as the central hub for your efforts to attract an audience and retain it.
 As such, you can’t afford to let it stagnate.